github/codeql/docs/codeql/codeql-language-guides/codeql-for-java.rst

 .. pull-quote:: Enabling Kotlin support

-   CodeQL treats Java and Kotlin as parts of the same language, so to enable Kotlin support you should enable ``java`` as a language.
+   CodeQL treats Java and Kotlin as parts of the same language, so to enable Kotlin support you should enable ``java-kotlin`` as a language.

 .. toctree::
    :hidden: